Chart Color Schemes

 Forest Lake - Ellen Grove's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Forest Lake - Ellen Grove had relatively positive health outcomes as of a study conducted in 2019-2020.
-The prevalence of common health conditions was low among the general population but higher than the national average for older, at-risk cohorts.
+Forest Lake - Ellen Grove residents have a relatively low prevalence of common health conditions compared to the general population, but higher than the national average for older, at-risk cohorts.
+Approximately 50% of the total population (~11,896 people) has private health cover, lower than the national average of 55.3%.

 Frequently Asked Questions - Health